Mid Cornwall · TR14 · Cornwall Council West

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Camborne, that work is shaped by the place itself — Camborne is one of the great Cornish mining towns, twinned with Redruth as the engine of the Cornish Mining World Heritage Site, with a strong terraced street pattern and surviving engine houses on its outskirts, with a building stock that leans toward miners' cottages and Victorian terraces.
+In Camborne, that work is shaped by the place itself — Camborne is one of the great Cornish mining towns, twinned with Redruth as the engine of the Cornish Mining World Heritage Site, with a strong terraced street pattern and surviving engine houses on its outskirts, with a building stock that leans toward post-war social housing estates and Victorian terraces.

 - Conservation Area